 Risk factors associated with the exterior surface of a structure are less dependent on the characteristics of the exterior cladding system (e.g. stucco vs. cement board vs. vinyl siding etc.) and more dependent on the likelihood of direct flame contact and/or ember accumulation on the structure.
-Accumulated fuel along an exterior wall can negate the fire-resistant advantages that any particular exterior cladding system provides, should the fuel ignite (figure 9).
+Accumulated fuel along an exterior wall can negate the fire-resistant advantages that any particular exterior cladding system provides, should the fuel ignite.
 The removal of fuel accumulations along any exterior wall should be of much greater concern than the actual composition of the wall itself.

-Figure 9 The presence of nearby combustible debris (such as wood pallets, ladders, building materials etc.) and combustible plants pose a high risk to ignition of a building's exterior.
+Figure 7 The presence of nearby combustible debris (such as wood pallets, ladders, building materials etc.) and combustible plants pose a high risk to ignition of a building's exterior.
+Vinyl siding was the predominant building exterior within the community.
+This material is highly susceptible to melting and sluffing from extreme radiant heat.